Michael Dunigan

-Michael René Dunigan (born July 2, 1989) is an American professional basketball player for the Soles de Mexicali of the Liga Nacional de Baloncesto Profesional.
-He played college basketball at the University of Oregon.
+Michael René Dunigan (born July 2, 1989) is an American former professional basketball player.
+He played college basketball for the Oregon Ducks.

 High school career

 Dunigan attended Farragut Academy in Chicago, Illinois.
 As a junior, he averaged 18 points, 13 rebounds and six blocks per game.
 As a senior, he averaged 20 points, 12 rebounds and five blocks per game.
 The 2008 McDonald's All-American was rated as one of the top prep centers: No. 3 by ESPN.com, No. 5 by Scout.com and No. 8 by Rivals.com.